EkoLabs/ios-native-sdk/README.md

 #### urlDelegate: EkoUrlDelegate
 See [EkoUrlDelegate](#ekourldelegate) for more information
 #### appName: String
 App name is for analytics purposes.
 Will default to the bundle id if not set.
+Warning: setting this property will reset the entire webview.
 ### Methods
 #### init()
 The EkoPlayerView can be initialized programmatically or included via storyboard.